labmetcalf/GHP351_2022/README.md

 You will need to access the data in this file to answer questions in section 3 of the Midterm exam

+This is real data from on ongoing cohort study where individuals at this study site have been sampled at 3 time points beginning in August 2021

 Click on the file `site_S6_malaria_data.csv` above, then click `Raw` to access the raw data file

 You have multiple options for accessing the data: